dimacurrentai/packt-2024-cppbook/chapter02.md

 Such an approach immediately enables powerful features such as, in the case of `make`, parallelism.

-Another declarative language that most programmers have had at least some exposure to is the language of Perl-Compatible Regular Expressions (PCREs).
+Another declarative language that most programmers have had at least some exposure to is the language of **Perl-Compatible Regular Expressions** (**PCREs**).
 Don't worry if this does not read naturally to you, but many developers will instantly recognize what `/[_a-zA-Z][_a-zA-Z0-9]*/` stands for.
 It's a C-style identifier:
+\\We should use numbered bullets for the following list to indicate sequence.

 * Begin with one of (a union, `[]`):
 * * An underscore `_`,